Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 Consequently, the complete success of the experimental evaluation depends on the proper mass density dependence in the model.
-Using a continuum theory, we note the freedom to choose the form of each coefficients.
+Using a continuum theory, we note the freedom to choose the form of each coefficient.
 Basically, it offers infinitely many possibilities that can be narrowed down with the kinetic theory, for instance.
-However, utilizing an internal variable framework, it turned out that $\omega/p$ scaling is not necessary to evaluate the rarefied gas experiments, only if all the frequency and pressure data are known, which is the most likely case since these are controlled parameters together with the temperature~\cite{Kov18rg}.
-Hence the mass density dependence alone can reproduce the same curves and the evaluation itself could result in many different outcomes depending on how and what density dependence is used in the model.
-This also holds for Extended Irreversible Thermodynamic (EIT) framework~\cite{CarMorr72a, CarMorr72b, KovJouRog19}.
+However, utilizing an internal variable framework, it turned out that $\omega/p$ scaling is not necessary to evaluate the rarefied gas experiments, only if all the frequency and pressure data are known, which is the most likely situation since these are controlled parameters together with the temperature \cite{Kov18rg}.
+Thus the continuum approach offers multiple possibilities to evaluate a measurement, depending on the mass density dependence.
+This also holds for the EIT framework \cite{CarMorr72a, CarMorr72b, KovJouRog19}.